oswida/cyber/docs/en/srd.md

 **Black ICE** (officially illegal), has an additional feature:
 - *Critical Damage*: inflict the same amount of damage to PSY that was inflicted to INF this turn.

-**Software**: any character with a neuroprocessor can use an **infodeck** (takes up one space in the inventory) to store **programs**.
+**Software**: any character with a neuroprocessor can use an **infodeck** (does not take space in the inventory) to store **programs**.
 Programs can assist the player with hacking or defending nodes, but require **activation**.
 The infodeck can store any number of programs.

-**Software Activation**: In order to use the functions of the software stored on the infodeck, characters must activate the software each time they wish to use it.
-Activation requires marking one point of Fatigue in the inventory but **is not considered** an action in the round.
-The maximum amount of software a hacker can activate, is equal to **her current INF level divided by 3** (rounding up).
+**Software Activation**: To use the functions of the software stored on the infodeck, characters must activate the software each time they wish to use it.
+Activation requires marking one point of Fatigue in the inventory, but **is not considered** an action in the round.
+The maximum amount of software a hacker can activate is equal to **her current INF level**.

 Exceptions to the above rule are utility programs that do not modify game mechanics, do not deal damage or have effects such as "critical damage" - this software can be used without activation.
 An example would be a "guardian program" that triggers an alert when a specific event is registered.

 **Software creation**: similar to cybermodifications, players can create their own software freely describing its effects and matching them to the game mechanics.